microsoft/BotFramework-Composer/docs/how-to-add-qna-to-bot.md

 1. In the flow designer, select the event handler, **+**.
 This displays the action components list.

 1. Select **Access external resources**, then **Connect to QnAKnowledgeBase** .
 This displays the list of settings.

-    While you can edit settings in the panel, a security best practice is to edit security-related settings from the **Settings** menu.
-This menu writes the values to the `appsettings.json` file.
-This restricts settings to the browser session.

-    Security-related settings are referenced by the property location in `appsettings.json` file.

 ## Review settings

 Review the QnA Maker settings panel when selecting the QnA Maker dialog.
-If you edit the settings from this panel, these settings are less secure because they are written to the dialog file.
-If you are not concerned with security of the file, you can edit the settings in the panel.
-They are saved to the dialog settings used in the browser session.
+While you can edit settings in the panel, a security best practice is to edit security-related settings (such as the endpoint key, knowledge base ID and hostname) from the **Settings** menu.
+This menu writes the values to the `appsettings.json` file and persists the values in the browser session.
+If you edit the settings from the QnA Maker settings panel, these settings are less secure because they are written to the dialog file.

 ![Review Qna Maker settings](./media/integration/qna-maker-review-settings.png)